prescottprue/react-redux-firebase/examples/snippets/stateBasedQuery/README.md

 ## What It Does

-1. Top level component uses `connect` function to bring `auth` from redux state into a prop name "auth":
+1. Top level component in `Home.js` uses `connect` function to bring `auth` from redux state into a prop name "auth":
   ```js
   const authWrappedComponent = connect(
     ({ firebase }) => ({